microsoft/genaiscript/packages/helloworld/README.md

+# Hello world GPTools

+This sample contains a few gptools and started gpspec files to get started.

+## Python generation demo

 1. Add a docstring to the `is_valid_email` function to explain its purpose and parameters.
 2. Use a compiled regex pattern for better performance.